nachiket/papaa-opencl/cpp-ref/README.md

 # Lenet5 C++ Application

 Execute following commands to run the app.
+The app will print the predicted digit and all 10 probabilities.

 make all